Pat Trammell: Death

 He had character and intelligence.
 He lived a full life.
 He thrilled people from all walks of life.
 He was able to share more moments of happiness than most men who live one hundred years.
 His achievements will be as dear to my memory as all the football games we'll ever win and all the expansion we'll have in the future.
 But all this is part of the making of a great institution like the University of Alabama....the life and story of Pat Trammell.

 — Dr. Frank Rose, President, University of Alabama, December 11, 1968.

-Afterward, with tears streaming down his face, tough, tenacious Paul "Bear" Bryant escorted Pat's mother out of the standing room only church in Scottsboro.
+Afterward, with tears streaming down his face, Paul "Bear" Bryant escorted Pat's mother out church with standing room in Scottsboro.
 This is reported to be the only time that Coach Bryant had ever been seen weeping in public.

 In Bryant's autobiography The Bear, he stated that the day Pat died was "the saddest day of my life."

 After Coach Bryant celebrated his 300th college football victory, in 1980, a reprint of an interview by author Clyde Bolton was published in The Birmingham News when he was reflecting back on his success as a football coach, leader and mentor.
 During this interview he was put on the spot and asked if he had a "favorite player."
 Coach Bryant named off a number of players that he thought of highly during the previous 22 years at Alabama and during his 30 year coaching career.
 He took a pause at that point and said, "[now] You'll have to forgive me here for getting sentimental." [sic] He then responded in turn with a deliberate answer to the question, " ....
 Pat Trammell was [not just my favorite player, but] the favorite person...... of my entire life."